andrecaiado/spring-boot-testcontainers/README.md

-# Spring Boot testcontainers project
+# Spring Boot Testcontainers project

 A Spring Boot project to demonstrate the use of testcontainers to implement integration tests with external systems